 It is important to understand that a victim may not find it easy to tell staff about their abuse verbally.
 Children can show signs or act in ways that they hope adults will notice and react to.
 In some cases, the victim may not make a direct report.
-We recognise that in some instances another child may report on another child's behalf.
-All children will know how to report concerns or incidents of child-on-child abuse.
+We recognise that in some instances, another child may report on another child's behalf.
+We will teach children so that they will know how to report concerns or incidents of child-on-child abuse.

-We ask that all children report any concerning behaviour to a member of school staff - this can be any member of teaching or non-teaching staff, including a class teacher, a TA, the Head teacher, a lunchtime supervisor, or a member of the office team.
-We talk about trusted adults regularly in class and in assemblies to remind our children of who they can report concerns to.
+We ask that all children report any concerning behaviour to a member of school staff - this can be any member of teaching or non-teaching staff, including a class teacher, a TA, the Head Teacher, a lunchtime supervisor, or a member of the office team.
+We talk about trusted adults regularly in class and in assemblies to remind our children of whom they can report concerns to.

-The member of staff will listen to the child and make an initial note of their concerns, they will then discuss next steps with them and reassure them that they will be supported.
-We will never promise a child that we will not tell anyone about a report of any form of abuse as this may not be in the best interests of the child.
-The member of staff will make a formal record of the concern/report on CPOMS and other relevant members of staff will be alerted.
-The member of staff will directly alert the school's Designated Safeguarding Lead if the report is deemed urgent or if a child is considered at risk.
+The member of staff will listen to the child and make an initial note of their concerns. they will then discuss next steps with them and reassure them that they will be supported.
+We will never promise a child that we will not tell anyone about a report of any form of abuse.
+The member of staff will make a formal record of the concern/report on CPOMS, and other relevant members of staff will be alerted.
+The member of staff will directly alert the school's DSL.